Click here to listen to a reading of this blog:

 Selenium and Hashimoto’s

 Research has also shown that selenium can lower thyroid antibodies, helping to manage Hashimoto’s more effectively.
 The study published in 2002 discussed selenium’s affect on thyroid antibodies.
-The researchers reported that they gave 200mcg of sodium on a daily basis to Hashimoto’s patients with high levels of TpoAB.
+The researchers reported that they gave 200mcg of selenium on a daily basis to Hashimoto’s patients with high levels of TpoAB.
 After three months, their levels were redrawn and a decrease of the TpoAB value by 66.4% was found.

 This has certainly been the case for me, as my Hashimoto’s is now in remission and I still take my selenium supplement religiously, everyday.